 Mozilla.org, AOL-Time Warner’s open-source browser development group, has

-for its Web browser development plans.
+a new roadmap for its Web browser development plans.
 Those plans include shifting to Phoenix, a lightweight browser introduced last September, as its default browser.
 Good news for Mac fans: Mozilla.org’s plans include Mac OS X.

 The Mozilla.org team will begin using a new application architecture based on the Gecko Runtime Environment (GRE), which can be shared between separate application processes.
 They’ll switch Mozilla’s default browser component from the XPFE-based Navigator to the standalone Phoenix browser.